Epistle of James

 4 But let patience have her perfect work, that ye may be perfect and entire, wanting nothing.”

-*The Complete Jewish Study Bible (recommended for accuracy); note, ‘complete and whole’ as opposed to ‘perfect and entire’; also, ‘perseverance’ vs. ‘patience’.
+*The Complete Jewish Study Bible (recommended for accuracy); note differences, ‘complete and whole’ as opposed to ‘perfect and entire’; also, ‘perseverance’ vs. ‘patience.’
+CJSB is used for this article.

 No matter what circumstances may appear, remember these are outward manifestations.
-Do not abandon your pathway, James recommends, but persevere.
+James recommends not abandoning your pathway but persevering.

 Faith and Desire